Personal

 2 Submit your application

-Review your loan offer, hit 'submit application', and
+Review your loan offer, accept it, and you’ll get an

 Must be Australian citizen, New Zealand citizen or permanent resident